Problem: using SWISH++ it is possible to search and sort PDF-files automatically

 Searching files

 Let`s find something in our collection of files with keywords.
 It is possible by asking search++ to find in database swish++.index.
-For example, I can search papers about morphology analysis of images but without mentions about medicine:
+For example, I can search papers about morphology analysis of images but without mentions about medicine:$ search++ morphology and erosion and dilation not medicine

-And here are results (output is reduced):
+And here are results (output is reduced):# results: 125

 99 ./Krylov2.txt 3771 Krylov2.txt